vkostova/Interactive-Microbit-Light-Installation/README.md

 **Instructions for the Receiver:**\
 Connect the RGB LED light to the Microbit (see [receiver_schematic.png](https://github.com/vkostova/Microbit-Light-Installation/blob/master/receiver_schematic.png)).
 After the physical installation push the code [receiver.py](https://github.com/vkostova/Microbit-Light-Installation) onto the Microbit.
-The light will now light up and show the distance to the beacon by changing their color.
+The light will now light up and show the distance to the beacon by changing its color.
 As many receiver lights can be installed as wanted.